-Considering the unique set of challenges facing rural communities, the formation of a health network provides an opportunity to bring together rural health care providers and other community organizations in order to address local health needs.
-While this award provides one year of funding, HRSA envisions that these networks will work towards becoming operational and sustainable beyond the project year and achieving long-term outcomes such as: network-sharing services, enhancing service coordination and integration, and having a viable business model.
+Successful network project indicators include working towards becoming operational and sustainable beyond the project year, and achieving long-term outcomes such as: network sharing services, enhanced service coordination and integration, and viable business models.
 The long-term impact of this program will help organizations achieve efficiencies, increase access to care and coordination, and strengthen the rural health care system as a whole.
-At the conclusion of this one-year award, recipients will be expected to report on various process and outcome measures, as well as, fulfill other award reporting requirements.
+At the conclusion of this one-year award, recipients will be expected to report on various process and outcome measures, as well as fulfill other award reporting requirements.

-Applicants are encouraged to develop an application and focus area(s) based on their unique community needs, including the clinical priorities of mental health, substance abuse (particularly the opioid abuse epidemic), and childhood obesity.
-The Network Planning Program supports and encourages creative projects that aim to confront these key public health crises via projects that address the needs of a wide range of population groups including, but not limited to, low-income populations, the elderly, pregnant women, infants, adolescents, rural minority populations, and rural populations with special health care needs.
+Applicants are encouraged to develop a project and select a focus area(s) based on their respective community needs.
+The Network Planning Program supports and encourages creative projects that aim to confront important public health issues that address the needs of a wide range of population groups including, but not limited to, low-income populations, the elderly, pregnant women, infants, adolescents, rural minority populations, and rural populations with special health care needs.

-To view the abstracts of previous Network Planning award recipients, visit HRSA's Data Warehouse: http://datawarehouse.hrsa.gov/tools/findgrants.aspx.
+To view the abstracts of previous Network Planning award recipients, visit HRSA's Data Warehouse: https://data.hrsa.gov/tools/rural-health